 - (a) Schedule of conference.
-The judicial officer shall consider assigning any case that has not been resolved fifteen (15) days in advance of the scheduled trial date to a final pretrial conference, unless that officer determines that settlement or some other form of alternative dispute resolution is likely to lead to resolution of the case. - (b) Representation by counsel; settlement.
+The judicial officer may set a new date for the final pretrial conference if that officer determines that resolution of the case through settlement or some other form of alternative dispute resolution is imminent. - (b) Representation by counsel; settlement.
 Unless excused by the judicial officer, each party shall be represented at the final pretrial conference by counsel who will conduct the trial.
 Counsel shall have full authority from their clients with respect to settlement and shall be prepared to advise the judicial officer as to the prospects of settlement. - (c) Obligation of counsel to confer.
-Unless otherwise ordered by the judicial officer counsel for the parties shall confer no later than five (5) days prior to the date of the final pretrial conference for the purpose of preparing, either jointly or separately, a pretrial memorandum for submission to the judicial officer. - (d) Joint statement.
-Each pretrial memorandum shall set forth: - (1) a concise summary of the evidence that will be offered by: - (A) plaintiff; - (B) defendant; and - (C) other parties;
+Unless otherwise ordered by the judicial officer, counsel for the parties shall confer no later than fifteen (15) days prior to the date of the final pretrial conference for the purpose of preparing, either jointly or separately, a pretrial memorandum for submission to the judicial officer. - (d) Pretrial Memorandum.
+Unless otherwise ordered by the judicial officer, the parties are required to file, no later than five (5) business days prior to the scheduling conference, a pretrial memorandum which shall set forth: - (1) a concise summary of the evidence that will be offered by: - (A) plaintiff; - (B) defendant; and - (C) other parties;